 Owned and operated by Connecticut Food Bank.
-Connecticut Food Bank branches are in Fairfield and Waterbury.
+There is a Connecticut Food Bank branch in Fairfield.

 Food we buy at wholesale and resell to member agencies.

 Foods purchased by USDA to feed people in need.

 Connecticut Nutrition Assistance Program.
 State and federal dollars are used to buy high-protein food.

 Department of Social Services.
 DSS administers The Emergency Food Assistance Program and the Supplemental Nutrition Assistance Program.

 Feeding America is a national network of 200 food banks and food rescue operations.
 Connecticut Food Bank is a member of Feeding America.

 A private not-for-profit corporation with charitable intent as described by Section 501(c)3 of the IRS code.
 A subsection of this rule restricts the distribution of donated foods by the food bank to only those described under 501(c)3.

 The lack of access to enough food to fully meet basic needs at all times.